bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 ##### Time and Temperature

-The time it takes to press a cheese is closely ties to the temperature of the cheese during pressing.
+The time it takes to press a cheese is closely tied to the temperature of the cheese during pressing.
 The `pH` at the beginning of draining, compared to the goal `pH` at the end of draining, will influence how warm you will want the cheese to stay.
 The cooler the room, the slower the draining and the `pH` development.
 If you need to delay the time when the cheese needs to be moved to the brine (or otherwise salted), you can cool the room or move the cheese to a cooler location.

 Re texture, if the cheese cools too rapidly, the curd will not knit as well and mechanical openings in the cheese will be more likely.